 4. Company a.k.a Sdn.
 Bhd.

 This is when things get complicated.
 If you would like to have a separate entity from your business, company is the way you should go.
 However, the fees and applications are more complicated than the 3 mentioned earlier.
-For further details and registration fees, kindly seek the help of a secretary company.

 - Separate Entity